Broccoli Basil Soup

 - (Should be able to put a fork into easily enough, but don’t overcook)

-- Put the broccoli in the Vitamix with spinach, olive oil, basil, salt and pepper.
+- Put the broccoli in the Vitamix or blender with spinach, olive oil, basil, salt and pepper.

 - Add the broth or water 1/2 cup at a time, so as not to make too watery.